meet-projects/Y1-Summer-Labs/02. Datatypes Lab/DataTypes & Variables.md

 ## Wrapping up:

 Let's submit the lab!
-- Once you've followed all the steps in a lab, go to the Master link.
+- Once you've followed all the steps in a lab, click on the submission link:
-- Click on the submission link for this lab.
 - Copy your replit lab url, and paste it in the right place in the survey.
 - Submit the survey!